- 9 minutes to read

 Register SPN

-When running Nodinite in a distributed environment, Kerberos requires all SQL Instances (both physical node names and cluster names) have its SPNs registered in Active Directory.
+When running Nodinite in a distributed environment, Kerberos requires all SQL Instances (both physical node names and cluster names) to have their SPNs registered in Active Directory.

-Example2: If you have Nodinite Configuration Database installed on one Windows Server with a SQL default instance and BizTalk in another two node fail-over cluster running 2 SQL instances (1 default and 1 named instance), one for other BizTalk databases and one dedicated for the messagebox (BizTalkMSGBoxDb) you will have to register 7 SPNs in total (1 for Nodinite, 3 for the BizTalk instance, 3 for the BizTalk Messagebox instance)
+Example 2: If you have Nodinite Configuration Database installed on one Windows Server with a SQL default instance and BizTalk in another two-node failover cluster running two SQL instances (one default and one named instance), one for other BizTalk databases and one dedicated for the messagebox (BizTalkMSGBoxDb), you will have to register 7 SPNs in total (1 for Nodinite, 3 for the BizTalk instance, 3 for the BizTalk Messagebox instance).

 1. SQL Server name for default instance with Nodinite Configuration Database